Writing Retreat on a Private Island in Africa’s Great Rift Valley — 23-30 November 2019

-Partners and non-writer friends are very welcome, and will pay the same per-person package price.
-Twin bed configurations are available.
+Partners and non-writer friends are welcome, and will pay the same per-person package price.
+Twin bed configurations are available, if you prefer to share a room.
 Adults only.

 We will travel from Nairobi by coach or minibus to the jetty at Lake Baringo, where boats will whisk us across to the island in around 15 minutes.

-At the end of the week, we will return to Nairobi and stay in a 3-4 star hotel in a nice part of the city.
+At the end of the week, we will return to Nairobi and stay in a 3-4 star hotel in a safe area of the city.
 Transport to the airport will be provided.

 There is the option of staying longer in Kenya:

-I shall be heading to Watamu Beach the following week, and we can continue the Writers’ Week there if others are interested!
+I shall be heading to Watamu Beach the following week, and we can continue the Retreat there if others are interested!